 - ensure that they are competent to perform the duties that their profession requires.

 - provide assistance or mentorship to young practitioners and give proper supervision and guidance to them whenever appropriate.

 - obey all applicable laws and regulations of the place where they practice, also all rules and regulations enforced by the competent authorities.

 - not engage in any illegal, misleading or dishonest behavior that might jeopardize their reputation as members or bring the Association or its other Members into disrepute.

 - compile with the Rules and regulations of the Association and the disciplinary proceedings which will be updated from time to time.

 Chapter II MEMBERSHIP

-5.1 An applicant must file an application form for admission to the respective class of Individual or Corporate Membership.
+5.1 An applicant must file an application form for admission to the respective classes of Membership and categories of Membership.